MohammadNaqvi01/QuizApp/README.md

-# QuizApp
+# Shareable QuizApp

-CUSTOM shareable Quiz App
-Can also be used as Survey interactive survey app specially for social/Human behavioural pattern researchers
+Can also be used as Interactive Survey app specially by social/Human behavioural pattern researchers